Updated March 18, 2026

 Wild Camping Banned

-All beaches, parks, and public areas
+All beaches, parks, olive groves, forests, and public areas across Corfu — enforcement strongest on west coast beaches

 How to avoid